mbreaux2023/UnityLootGenerator/README.md

 4. Randomly selects a  projectile weapon if the user selects projectile weapon
 5. Randomly selects a melee weapon if the user selects melee weapon
 6. Shows the randomly generated weapon in unity
-7. if more weapons need to be generated, go to step 1
+7. If more weapons need to be generated, go to step 1

 ### flowchart